todthomson/todthomson.github.io/_posts/2015-01-11-jekyll-on-windows.md

 [it](http://zedshaw.com)
 (and have been for ten years now).

-But in all seriousness I told myself "Tod, you absolutely must":
+I told myself "Tod, you absolutely must":

 <div style="text-align: center;">
   <img style="display: inline-block" src="{{ site.baseurl }}public/images/posts/1/blog-all-the-things.jpg"
        alt="BLOG ALL THE THINGS" />
 </div>

+And I might have something interesting to say one day and nowhere to say it.

 ## Selecting a Blogging Engine